-Also, seek the good in others − you may well need them one day.
+Also, seek the good in others − you may need them one day.
 Don’t forget to be assertive and exercise active listening.

-Your idea might not be unique; however, do ensure that there are some original elements to it so that it differs from the competition.
+Your idea might not be unique; however, ensure that there are some original elements to it so that it differs from the competition.

 It’s great to have an idea you can use to provide a product or a service.
 However, who is going to buy your goods?
 You must know your target audience or the market you want the product or service to supply.